Project

 Aid for the gibbons on Borneo

-We aim to establish no more and no less than our own gibbon sanctuary on Borneo – to take in, care for and release the endangered primates into the wild.
 Together with the Gibbon Conservation Society in Malaysia, we have drawn up a major master plan for a holistic center that also includes plans for local jobs, sustainable tourism and reforestation.
+The goal is to establish a gibbon sanctuary in Borneo to rescue, care for, and release these endangered primates back into the wild.

 Picture: © Charles Ryan